USCiLab/cereal/_includes/quickstart.markdown

 ===========

 This is a quick guide to get cereal up and running in a matter of minutes.
-The only prerequisite for running cereal is a modern C++11 compliant compiler, such as GCC 4.7.3 or clang 3.3.
+The only prerequisite for running cereal is a modern C++11 compliant compiler, such as GCC 4.7.3, clang 3.3, or MSVC 2013.
 Older versions might work, but we can't guarantee it.

 ---